Selected tracts from the NUJ Bible. Or how to sanitise the news.

 My words: finally approach the Muslim Council of Great Britain to confirm if any news story might be deemed offensive to Islam.

 So how do you think the media portray the ethnic Briton and their youth?
-For Gods sake do not ask the indigenous people how they feel about forced multiculturism, or
+For Gods sake do not ask the indigenous people how they feel about forced multiculturism, or if they are happty with their country being offered to whoever wants it.

 ...........and remember let hypocricy be your guide.